256hax/solana-anchor-react-minimal-example/README.md

 # Solana x Anchor x React Minimal Example
-Solana x Anchor x React Minimal Example.
-And there are a few contents(Metaplex, Arweave JS and Outline Document).
+Solana, Anchor, Metaplex, React Minimal Example.
+This is Out of the Box, easy to start!
+I wrote the code in a single file to make it easy to understand, without dividing it into modules.

 For experiment purpose only.

 ## How To Run
 It's depends on Framework(e.g. Anchor, React, JS...).
 Check README.md at each directories.